caronc/nzb-subliminal/Subliminal_Licensing/python-nzbget-0.5.1/README.md

- * __parse_nzbfile()__ - Parse an NZB-File and extract all of its meta information from it. lxml must be installed on your system for this to work correctly
+ * __parse_nzbfile()__ - Parse an NZB-File and extract all of its meta information from it. lxml must be installed on your system for this to work correctly.

  * __parse_list()__ - Takes a string (or more) as well as lists of strings as input.
 It then cleans it up and produces an easy to